 The Input Builder allows you to construct dynamic values for activity input parameters.
 A dynamic value is a variable for which the Input Builder obtains a value at run time.
 You can also construct complex literal values.
 The Input Builder is also available for some fields in the Configuration Console.
-For detailed examples of using the Input Builder to construct input values, see the sample workflows in Section 4.8, "Workflow Examples," on page 56.
+For detailed examples of using the Input Builder to construct input values, see the sample workflows in Workflow Examples.